|

 vicious dog bite calls, dog fighting rings, and more.
 Catching stray

 dogs is not a priority for overloaded officers.
+Strengthen and enforce penalties for dangerous owners and

 their dogs.
 In many municipalities, consequences for an